eelstork/l3-lang/README.md

 L3 unifies behavior trees, STRIPS style planning (such as goal oriented planning), problem solving (BFS/DFS/BeFS) and evolutionary programming (via STGP).

 There is a draft implementation.
-The implementation is a work in progress; you may follow this project (contribute, even!) [here].
+The implementation may be made publicized in March 2024 or later.

 Transpective: remembering the past, while peering into the future.